hashicorp/consul/website/source/docs/guides/acl-replication.md

 ## Summary

 In this guide you setup token replication on multiple datacenters.
-This process can be completed on an existing datacenters, with minimal modifications.
+You can complete this process on an existing datacenter, with minimal modifications.
 Mainly, you will need to restart the Consul agent when updating agent configuration with ACL parameters.